 The compensation-law-firm model works on contingency — they're paid a percentage of your damages settlement.
 That shapes which cases they take, and which they pass on.

 - Threshold injuries get declined.
 Minor whiplash, minor psychological — no damages at the end, so no contingency fee for the firm.
-You're left to manage the 52 weeks of statutory benefits yourself.
+You're left to manage the statutory support side yourself.

-- At-fault claimants get declined.
+- At-fault drivers get declined.
 If you caused the crash, damages are blocked — nothing to earn a contingency fee on.
-Most firms turn these files away, even though up to 52 weeks of statutory benefits are still yours to claim.
+Most firms turn these files away, even though there's still meaningful support on the table.

-- Early treatment approvals aren't usually run.
+- Early-stage insurer push-back isn't run.
 If the CTP insurer drags its feet on approving your physio, most lawyers don't engage until closer to settlement.

 None of this is a criticism of compensation lawyers — they do their specific job well.
 It's a note on what their model does and doesn't cover.